SautiKit

 Summary

 An AI receptionist answers every inbound call, greets the caller by voice, understands what they want in natural language, answers the common questions, and hands off to a human only when it needs to.
 No hold music, no voicemail, no missed calls after hours.
-The caller talks; your AI listens, thinks, and talks back in real time.

 Who this is for